 For more of Metro Girl’s history posts, click here.

-Posted on 20 August 2017, in Activities, Architecture, Art, Festivals, History, London, Tourist Attractions and tagged Architecture, history, london, Open House London, September 2017, Travel.
+Posted on 20 Aug 2017, in Architecture, History, London and tagged Open House London.
 Bookmark the permalink.
 2 Comments.